JainAnki/Micropython_RaspberryPi/README.md

 #The ESPTool flash_id command can be used to ensure everything is working.The port name returned by the dmesg command above.

-$ esptool.py --port /dev/ttyUSB0 flash_id
+esptool.py --port /dev/ttyUSB0 flash_id

-# Expected output of the above command
+#Expected outcome of the first command

-$ esptool.py v2.0.1
+esptool.py v2.0.1
 Connecting........_
 Detecting chip type...
 ESP32
 Chip is ESP32D0WDQ6 (revision 0)